-- 1 Select the dress. - 2 Open the Attribute Editor and select the nucleus1 tab. - 3 In the Scale Attributes section, set the Space Scale to 0.016.
+- 1 Select the dress. - 2 Open the Attribute Editor and select the nucleus1 tab. - 3 In the Scale Attributes section, set the Space Scale to 0.01.

 By reducing the Space Scale attribute, Maya evaluates the large nCloth model as if it were a much smaller object.
 This will result in a visibly increased gravitational affect on the dress.
-For more information on Space Scale see Space Scale - 4 Select the nClothShape1 tab and in the Dynamic Properties section set Mass to 0.7. - 5 In the Dynamic Properties section set Stretch Resistance to 140 and Compression Resistance to 120. - By lowering the mass of the cloth, Maya will simulate it as a lighter fabric such as silk. - Increasing the Stretch Resistance and Compression Resistance ensures that the cloth will not become stretched or compressed too greatly as a result of the increased affect of gravity from step 3. - 6 Select nCache > Create New Cache.
-Maya automatically plays back the nCloth simulation and saves it to disk as a cache. - 7 Playback the scene. - The dress now behaves more like a light weight material.
+For more information on Space Scale see "Space Scale" on page 192 in the nCloth guide.

+- 4 Select the nClothShape1 tab and in the Surface Properties section set Mass to 0.7. - 5 In the Dynamic Properties section set Stretch Resistance to 140 and Compression Resistance to 120.

+By lowering the mass of the cloth, Maya will simulate it as a lighter fabric such as silk.

+Increasing the Stretch Resistance and Compression Resistance ensures that the cloth will not become stretched or compressed too greatly as a result of the increased affect of gravity from step 3.

+6 Select nCache > Create New Cache.

+Maya automatically plays back the nCloth simulation and saves it to disk as a cache.

+The dress now behaves more like a light weight material.
 However, this causes a problem around the breasts where the dress now slips and hangs loose around them rather than over them.